kallehiitola/evermail/Documentation/API.md

 }
 ```

 `tokenSets.tokens` are Base64 HMAC-SHA256 strings derived client-side using the DEK, the `tokenSalt`, and HKDF per the zero-access spec.
-The server stores them but cannot reverse them.
+The same algorithm powers mailbox tags as well as the new `from` / `to` / `cc` / `subject` header indexes.
+The server stores the opaque hashes but cannot reverse them or distinguish their plaintext values.

 ### GET /mailboxes?tagToken=...
 Filter the mailbox list by deterministic tag tokens (supply multiple `tagToken` query parameters for AND semantics).
 Clients hash the plaintext tag locally before calling this endpoint.

 ```
 GET /api/v1/mailboxes?tagToken=D7if5gKN7Qq6yGwq%2F3qTwcHOGH3R7pV8r1p4t7SqU8g%3D
+GET /api/v1/mailboxes?fromToken=wEyjv%2F4alw4Bt6z4uhgYV38kI8vv0F%2Bn6nxXQhYKqNA%3D&subjectToken=b8ANYKz0B7YrHp4KZZ2n8IWlg6lvrgP4f0gE7u8w7Vg%3D
 ```

+> 💡 **Deriving header tokens**: The zero-access upload page already hashes these values for you.
+When building custom tooling, import the same HKDF/HMAC routine documented in `zero-access-upload.js` so every client produces identical Base64 tokens for a given plaintext value.

 ## Emails